Dentures Rock Hill

 How Can I Reduce the Cost of Dentures?

 If you have dental insurance, then you’ll be happy to know many plans cover at least a portion of the cost.
-Since we accept most providers here at Coombs, Ross & Sourlis Family Dentistry, let us help you maximize your benefits and minimize your out-of-pocket costs!
+Since we accept most providers here at Coombs, Ross & Sourlis Family Dentistry of Rock Hill, let us help you maximize your benefits and minimize your out-of-pocket costs!
 We also happily accept flexible financing through CareCredit, which can break up the cost into manageable payments that fit into your monthly budget.
 Plus, our VIP Smile Club offers an array of benefits at no extra cost and 15 percent off the price of treatments like dentures.
 Don’t worry – our team will review all the various financial options with you in-depth at your consultation.
 That way, you can make an informed decision on which path is right for you.